Get The Visibility Your Company Needs

 The Short-Term (L) Permit is issued for local contracts or assignments for up to one year (although this may be renewed up to a maximum stay of 24 months), and is subject to the quota system.

 For stays of up to 4 months, the Visa Type D functions as a visa, work permit and residence permit, and is exempt from the quota system.
 The four-month permit cannot be extended beyond four months in a 12-month period without applying for a quota.

-For local contracts, a labour market test is required, unless the applicant is a senior manager, with salary of at least CHF 120,000 per annum transferring within the same group of companies to a management position in Switzerland.
+For local contracts, a labour market test is required, unless the applicant is a senior manager transferring within the same group of companies to a management position in Switzerland.

-Applicants who are employed outside Switzerland and who will be working in Switzerland for up to eight days over the course of one calendar year may not need to obtain work permits, but might need to obtain entry visas depending on their nationality.
+Applicants who are employed outside Switzerland and who will be working in Switzerland for up to eight days over the course of one calendar year may not need to obtain a work permit, but might need to obtain an entry visa depending on their nationality.
 Note that the length of work permit exemption will depend on the location of the sending entity.
 The 8-Day Work Permit Exemption does not apply to the certain industries.

-A 90-Day Notification without a work permit may be applicable to EU/EEA-national applicants (apart from Croatian nationals) who will be working in Switzerland as local hires, and any foreign nationals employed by a company headquartered in the EU or EFTA working in Switzerland on assignment, for more than eight days but less than 90 working days over the course of one calendar year.
+A 90-Day Notification without a work permit may be applicable to EU/EFTA-national applicants who will be working in Switzerland as local hires and any foreign nationals employed by a company based in the EU, EFTA or UK working in Switzerland on assignment, for more than eight days but less than 90 working days over the course of one calendar year.
 No quota is applied.

 Employees who are locally hired in Switzerland and who are nationals and residents of an EU/EFTA country and who will be commuting to Switzerland from their home country or residence may apply for a Cross-Border Commuter Permit (G).
 This is issued by the canton without the need for an application to the Federal Migration Authorities and with no quota system.
 The G Permit holder must return to their country of residence at least once a week.